History of Mali in Timeline

 2019: Forest Landscape Integrity Index Ranking

-In early 2019, Al Qaeda claimed responsibility for an attack on a United Nations base in Mali, which killed 10 peacekeepers from Chad.
+In early 2019, Al Qaeda claimed responsibility for an attack on a United Nations base in Mali that killed 10 peacekeepers from Chad.
+25 people were reported to have been injured in the attack.

 In February 2020, Human Rights Watch documented atrocities against civilians in Central Mali and said that at least 456 civilians were killed, while hundreds were injured from January 2019 until November.